-Korean dog breeds are recognised by the Korean Kennel Foundation, an organization of the Republic of Korea.
-It was established in 1945 and operate under the Ministry of Agriculture & Forestry in Korea.
+Korean dog breeds are recognized by the Korean Kennel Foundation, an organization of the Republic of Korea.
+It was established in 1945 and operates under the Ministry of Agriculture & Forestry in Korea.
 This organization is responsible for the promotion and preservation of native Korean dogs.

 If you are planning to get one, this article will help you make an informed decision.
 We have mentioned in brief the popular Korean dog breeds that you can consider getting.

 - Pungsan dog

 - Tosa Inu

 1. Korean Jindo

 The Korean Jindo is an iconic Korean dog.
 It is a medium-sized dog and the Government has made this dog their 53rd national treasure.

 The Korean Kennel Federation and Jindo Dogs Guild of Korea certify and register this dog.